 header mobile logo

-TAZVERIK® was studied in an open-label, single-arm, multicenter, phase 2 trial with 6 cohorts of patients, including 2 cohorts with histologically-confirmed R/R FL1,2
+TAZVERIK® was studied with 6 cohorts of patients, including 2 cohorts with histologically confirmed R/R FL1,2

 Enrolled 2 cohorts: EZH2 WT (n=54) and MT (n=45) patients1